MukulDhiman03/ReactJSInteviewPrep/README.md

     React.createlement() ===> Object ===> HTMLElement(render)

+Browser does not understand the react , so babel convert the react code into relable format (ES6) for the browser to understand.

 JSX is not HTML inside JS.
 JSX is HTML like syntax.

+JSX prevents injection attacks.

+JSX does code sanitization as well.

+If we write a component inside other component that is known as component composition.

 JS engine only understand Javascript .It does not understand the JSX or react.
 So parcel transpiled the React code so that browser can understand it.
 Parcel wit help of babel does the transpilation.